Paddington | 2014

 The taxi ride from Paddington Station to the home of the Brown family manages to pass most of the capital's tourist sites (St Paul's Cathedral, Tower Bridge...) and also introduces the calypso band who act as a chorus throughout the film, performing Lord Kitchener's London Is The Place For Me beneath the elaborate portico of the Floral Hall on Stoney Street, in the heart of Borough Market, London SE1 – close to the screen home of Bridget in Bridget Jones's Diary.

 It’s implied that the Browns live in Notting Hill, but their pleasant home, on ‘Windsor Gardens’ is in an even posher area.
 It’s 30 Chalcot Crescent, Primrose Hill, NW1, just north of Regent’s Park.

 The Browns decide to take the new arrival along to Mr Gruber (Jim Broadbent) who owns an antique shop on Portobello Road in – where else? – Notting Hill, to see if Paddington’s red hat can give a clue to his origins.

-The local (and fictitious) ‘Westbourne Oak Station’ is the handsome, brown-tiled Maida Vale Station, on the corner of Elgin Avenue and Randolph Avenue, Maida Vale, W9.
-The photogenic station also features in Richard Curtis’s About Time and Neil Jordan’s adaptation of Graham Greene’s The End Of The Affair.
+The handsome exterior is the brown-tiled Maida Vale Station, on the corner of Elgin Avenue and Randolph Avenue, Maida Vale, W9.
+The photogenic Bakerloo Line station, which dates from 1915, also features in Richard Curtis’s About Time and Neil Jordan’s adaptation of Graham Greene’s The End Of The Affair.

 ‘Gruber’s’ antique shop is Alice’s Antiques, 86 Portobello Road, at Denbigh Close, W11.
 It’s a longstanding institution of the famous street market.
 Alongside it, on Denbigh Close itself, you can see the flat belonging to Charlie Croker (Michael Caine) from The Italian Job.